quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-initialValues | func | Optional function to provide the initialValues for Formik without converting them from the typed GraphQL object.
-Might also be invalid (See isInitialValid) isInitialValid | bool | true if the initial value is valid onClick | func | Optional onClick handler for the form element. onSubmit | func | Submit handler handling the final typed GraphQL result schema | instance of InputSchema or object | schema to use for this form **type** (required) | string | form base type validate | func | Optional validate function.
-Note that the values object received here is *not* typed, i.e. it contains the raw formik string/boolean values.
-If you need all values to be converted to a typed GraphQL object, you need to invoke InputSchema.fromValues(type, values) manually on the received values object.
-**value** (required) | any | initial value (typed GraphQL object) … | config props | See "Form Config Props" below
+onClick | func | Optional onClick handler for the form element. onReset | func | Reset handler.
+If you define an `onReset` handler, you have to execute `formConfig.root.reset()` yourself.
+The default behaviour without `onReset` property is to reset the root observable. onSubmit | func | Submit handler to receive the current formConfig with the root observable as-is.
+If you define an onSubmit handler, you have to execute `formConfig.root.submit()` or `formConfig.root.reset()` yourself.
+The default behaviour without `onSubmit` property is to submit the root observable. options | Form options | Form options.
+Options here overwrite options inherited from a FormConfigProvider schema | instance of InputSchema or object | schema to use for this form **type** (required) | string | form base type validation | object | High-level validation configuration object **value** (required) | any | initial value (typed GraphQL object)
 ### Simple Form Example

 ```js